piapro/AIRestaurant/README.md

 # AIRestaurant
-This is our CP3046 Project Workshop
+This is our CP3046/CP3047 Project Workshop on GitHub